tuchaVshortah/tetris/README.md

 This software is in alpha state.
 NOT production ready in any way.

 ATTENTION!
-Bad quality C++ code detected.
-Probably shoud've written it in OOP style.
+Bad quality C++ code has been detected.
+Probably shoud've been written in the OOP style.

 Prototype of the Tetris game fully written in C++